Leucocoprinus birnbaumii: Toxicity

 Leucocoprinus birnbaumii is a toxic mushroom.
-If eaten it can cause stomach upset as its toxic mechanism is a gastrointestinal irritant.
+If eaten it can cause gastroenteritis-like symptoms.
 North Carolina State University classifies the species as having medium severity poison characteristics whilst the University of Massachusetts Amherst say that the level of toxicity is simply unknown at present.
-These mushrooms should not be eaten.

 Chemistry

-The yellow color of the mushrooms is from alkaloids known as birnbaumins.
-Birnbaumin B is the major compound and has a formula C16H20N6O5 whilst birnbaumin A has one less oxygen molecule.
-Extraction methods used to isolate these compounds also yield L-tryptophan, a common amino acid which helps build proteins.
+The yellow color of the mushrooms is from a pair of indole alkaloids known as birnbaumins.
+Birnbaumin B is the major alkaloid component and has the formula C16H20N6O5 whilst birnbaumin A has one less oxygen atom.
+Extraction methods used to isolate these compounds also yield L-tryptophan.

 A 2015 study succeeded in isolating a number of fatty acids from Leucocoprinus birnbaumii which showed moderate but selective anti-microbial effects.
 Three fatty acid compounds were isolated and tested against six microorganisms.
 Of them, linoleic acid displayed some inhibition against Streptococcus pyogenes and less against Staphylococcus aureus, oleic acid had some inhibition of Pseudomonas aeruginosa whilst methyl linoleate had limited inhibition against all three bacteria species.
 They did not show any results against the other two bacteria they were tested against (E. coli and MRSA) or against the pathogenic yeast strain Candida albicans.